How Garage Doors Work

 The Door Panel Structure

 Garage door panels wear many hats.
-They provide insulation, weatherproofing, safety from intrusion and other key funtions.
+They provide insulation, weatherproofing, safety from intrusion and other key functions.
 They’re available in a variety of materials with varying levels of insulation.
 Most of them are made up of individual panels joined together by brackets to form the door.
 Heavier doors—wood, for example—require stronger springs and a powerful opener to lift them.

 Steel panels are a popular choice thanks to their durability, low price point and low maintenance requirements.
 Aluminum doors are lightweight and resistant to corrosion, making them a common material for coastal areas.
 Wood and fiberglass panels are less common but offer strong resistance to the elements and excellent curb appeal.